JonasMendez/SORTER/README.md

 	workingdirectory/cleanfastq/phaseset (if using Stage3.py, this folder will contain hybrid/allopolyploid sample files and alignments)

-2. PLACE ALL EXTERNAL PYTHON SCRIPTS IN WORKING DIRECTORY:
+2. PLACE ALL EXTERNAL SCRIPTS IN WORKING DIRECTORY:

 	workingdirectory/cleanfastq/getlongestcontig.py